 If a patient is seeking a female, woman or lady plastic surgeon in Seattle, I certainly qualify.
 I understand “breast issues” and know how challenging navigating the lingerie department can be!
 I think my part time job after retirement will be the nice older “bra lady” at Nordstrom!

 Some insurance companies cover breast reduction if it is done for back, neck and shoulder pain and if a minimum amount is removed (usually about one pound from each breast).
 Insurance companies will make you jump through many hoops and provide documentation of failed “conservative” treatment.
 They may want “proof” that a patient has tried supportive bras, NSAIDs, physical therapy, etc. even though to my knowledge none of those things makes breasts smaller!
 I do not contract with insurance companies or any third party payers which means I require payment of my surgeon’s fee prior to surgery and then the patient can go to their insurance company for reimbursement.
-Your insurance company may cover some expenses depending on your plan.
-Please check with your insurance company to see if they provide coverage for “out of network” physicians.
+You are on your own here.
+Please do not ask me or my staff to go to bat for you.
+If you want to have your procedure covered by insurance, you should call your insurance company and ask for a list of plastic surgeons who are participating providers.
+There are many, many plastic surgeons who contract with insurance companies but I am not one of them!
 You may ask why I do not contract with insurance companies.
 The answer is the same reason I don’t bang my head against the wall any more.
 It was too painful and made me crazy.

 To schedule a consultation with me, please call 206 467-1101.